Medically reviewed by Drugs.com. Last updated on Nov 12, 2022.

 A molar pregnancy is a rare complication of pregnancy.
 It involves unusual growth of cells called trophoblasts.
 These cells typically become the organ that feeds a growing fetus.
 That organ also is known as the placenta.

 There are two types of molar pregnancy — complete molar pregnancy and partial molar pregnancy.
 In a complete molar pregnancy, the placental tissue swells and appears to form fluid-filled cysts.
 There is no fetus.

 In a partial molar pregnancy, the placenta might have both regular and irregular tissue.
 There may be a fetus, but the fetus can't survive.
 The fetus usually is miscarried early in the pregnancy.

 A molar pregnancy can have serious complications, including a rare form of cancer.
 A molar pregnancy requires early treatment.

-A molar pregnancy may seem like a normal pregnancy at first, but most molar pregnancies cause specific signs and symptoms, including:
+A molar pregnancy may seem like a regular pregnancy at first.
+But most molar pregnancies cause symptoms that can include:

-- Dark brown to bright red vaginal bleeding during the first trimester
+- Dark brown to bright red bleeding from the vagina during the first three months

 - Severe nausea and vomiting

-- Preeclampsia — a condition that causes high blood pressure and protein in the urine after 20 weeks of pregnancy
+- Preeclampsia — a condition that causes high blood pressure and protein in the urine — before 20 weeks of pregnancy

 - Ovarian cysts